 $Id: f0cc50a6fc6a5dd652c2b96ca9c1779f763fd6b1 $

-There used to be this fantastic chrome extension called uMatrix, written by Raymond Hill, the uBlock Origin developer. uMatrix was an intuitive way to control site permissions and subresource requests.
+There used to be a fantastic chrome extension called uMatrix, written by Raymond Hill, the uBlock Origin developer. uMatrix was an intuitive way to control site permissions and subresource requests.

 It looked like this:

 This isn’t something you’ll care about unless you’re a nerd – but it let you limit what third parties could serve subresource requests, and controlled access to features like frames, scripts, video, fonts and so on.
-You can do some of that manually, but uMatrix made it quick and easy.
+You can do some of that manually with browser settings, but uMatrix made it quick and easy.
 This meant that what would otherwise be quite a laborious and fiddly way to browse the web became simple.
 Okay, not simple, but simpler.

 Anyway, I enjoyed all the extra knobs to control website permissions.

-The features in uMatrix were – more or less – a subset of the features available in uBlock Origin, so rather than maintain both, Hill deprecated uMatrix a few years ago and users were encouraged to migrate to uBO.
+The features in uMatrix were – more or less – a subset of the features available in uBlock Origin, so rather than maintain both, Hill deprecated uMatrix and users were encouraged to migrate to uBO.

-This actually worked okay for me – uBO added some features I quite liked (e.g. cosmetic filters), and if you didn’t mind hand writing the more complex rules, it could do everything uMatrix could do.
+This actually worked okay for me – uBO added some features I quite liked (e.g. cosmetic filters), and if you didn’t mind hand writing the more complex rules and understood selectors, it could do everything uMatrix could do.

-The bad news is that uBO is a legacy MV2 extension, and the successor – uBO Lite – is removing these features!
-No more cosmetic filters, and no more subresource request management – the two features I enjoyed!
+The bad news is that uBO is a legacy MV2 extension, and the successor – uBO Lite – removed this feature.

-My big question is could uMatrix even be possible under mv3?
+My question is could uMatrix even be possible under mv3?

 The main difference between mv2 and mv3 here is that it is no longer possible to block requests while you execute a callback, a so-called “blocking” web request.